Monday, 1 June 2026

 image.png

-It's warming up and the days are longer - time to get out and about!
-Come and walk with Oswestry Ramblers and make new friends.
+The leaves are out, everywhere is looking green and beautiful.
+Come and walk with Oswestry Ramblers and make new friends!
 You don't have to be a member, you're welcome to try us out (but we do ask that you join once you've been out with us 3 times).
 We're a friendly group and we like to chat as we go along.
 Here's where we're off to in the next couple of weeks:

 Non-members welcome